 Figure 3.4: Packet Delivery Ratio

-Packet delivery ratio of the trust-based model is varying with the AODV routing protocol.
-The packet delivery ratio of both trust-based routing protocol and AODV routing protocol is decreased when the number of malicious nodes gets increased.
+Packet delivery ratio of the trust-based model varies with the AODV routing protocol.
+The packet delivery ratio of both trust-based routing protocol and AODV routing protocol is decreased when the number of malicious nodes increases.
 The malicious nodes act as forwarders until trustworthy routes are established.
-Because of that packet delivery ratio is decreased.
+Because of that, the packet delivery ratio is decreased.

 3.1.2.
 End to End Delay